EmuDeck/emudeck.github.io/docs/emulators/steamos/xenia.md

 ### How to Fix !Status or GPU Command Error Messages
 [Back to the Top](#xenia-table-of-contents)

+If you get an error message with either `!Status` or `GPU Commands`, you can try one of the below solutions:

+* Try DX12.
+Recent updates have massively improved compatibility with DX12.
+Currently, EmuDeck sets Vulkan as the default.
+See [How to Swap Between Vulkan and DX12](#how-to-swap-between-vulkan-and-dx12) to learn how to swap between the two
-If you get an error message with either `!Status` or `GPU Commands`, you will need to downgrade Xenia to a specific version.
-Currently (as of April 26th, 2023), build `e9d1e51_canary_experimental` (released April 2nd, 2023) has the highest compatibility.
+* Ddowngrade Xenia to a specific version.
+Currently (as of April 26th, 2023), build `e9d1e51_canary_experimental` (released April 2nd, 2023) has the highest compatibility

-There is an open issue on the Xenia GitHub tracking this issue: https://github.com/xenia-canary/xenia-canary/issues/158.
-Consider subscribing to the issue to keep up to date with the latest progress.
+    * There is an open issue on the Xenia GitHub tracking this issue: https://github.com/xenia-canary/xenia-canary/issues/158.
+Consider subscribing to the issue to keep up to date with the latest progress
+    * To downgrade to build `e9d1e51_canary_experimental`, read: [How to Swap Out Xenia Builds](#how-to-swap-out-xenia-builds), this section specifically covers downgrading to the `e9d1e51_canary_experimental` build

-However, downgrading to this build is not guaranteed to fix your issue.
+However, do keep in mind that neither of the above solutions is guaranteed to fix your issue.
 Xenia on Linux, through Proton, is still in a highly experimental state.
 Many games do not work.
 Xbox Live Arcade Games currently have the highest compatibility.

-To downgrade to build `e9d1e51_canary_experimental`, read: [How to Swap Out Xenia Builds](#how-to-swap-out-xenia-builds), this section specifically covers downgrading to the `e9d1e51_canary_experimental` build.

 ***